GitHub Copilot Open Source Alternatives

 This is a much smaller model so will likely not be as effective as Copilot, but can still be interesting to play around with!

 Setup for Second Mate includes running a Flask app as a backend, and configuring the Emacs plugin to point at said backend server URL for submitting requests.
-Second Mate has 46 stars as of publication time.

 Lastly, Clara-Copilot is a sparsely-documented VSCode Copilot alternative that doesn't explain upfront what mechanism it's using to accomplish its goals.